-RDP Enrollment
+RS7 Enrollment

-Students enrolling in RDP shall meet the state guidelines for minimum age.
+Students enrolling in RS7 shall meet the state guidelines for minimum age.
+To enter Kindergarten during the 2012-2013 school year, a child must be 5 years of age by November 1.
 To enter Kindergarten during the 2013-2014 school year, a child must be 5 years of age by October 1.
 To enter Kindergarten during the 2014-2015 school year and thereafter, a child must be 5 years of age by September 1 (California Education Code Section 48000).

-RDP will serve students in grades K-3 during its first year of operation, K-4 during its second year of operation, and K-5 during its third year of operation.
+RS7 will serve students in grades K-5.
+During its first year of operation, RS7 may serve K-3, K-4, or K-5 students.
 The decision to add sixth grade in year four of operation depends on whether there is clear demand from parents of fifth graders.
 We will notify Santa Clara County Office of Education by May of the year prior if we choose to add sixth grade.
 At the time of submitting this charter, the petitioners do not intend to exercise this option, but wish to reserve the right.
-The table below shows anticipated grade level enrollment.
 Research has shown that the best chance of bringing students to grade level in Literacy happens by third grade.
 In grades K-3, we will continuously enroll vacated spaces (due to attrition) to maintain the enrollment numbers below.
 In grades 4 through 6, we will absorb the expected attrition rate of 10% per year without re-enrolling those spaces mid-year (see Expected Year 2+ Students).
 This decline is primarily driven by families leaving the area and is similar to existing Rocketship Education and other high-performing charters in the area.